unikraft/summer-of-code-2021/content/en/docs/hackathon.md

 #### Description

 There are a number of outstanding issues/bugs with the Unikraft core repository.
-To help increase the stability and solve problems for edge cases and other issues, solve an open issue which has been reported.
+To help increase the stability and solve problems for edge cases and other issues, solve an open issue that has been reported.

 #### Links